JasperFx/lamar/documentation/documentation/ioc/working-with-enumerable-types.md

 but what if we need to have an extensibility to add more validation rules later?
 What if we want to add these additional rules in addon packages?
 Or we just don't want to continuously break into the centralized `Registry` class every single time we add a new validation rule?

-By relying on StructureMap's `IEnumerable` behavior, we're able to split our `IWidgetValidatior` registration across multiple `Registry` classes and that's not infrequently useful to do.
+By relying on Lamar's `IEnumerable` behavior, we're able to split our `IWidgetValidatior` registration across multiple `Registry` classes and that's not infrequently useful to do.